Cameroonian Federation of Sports for the Intellectually Disabled: History

-In May 2014, the organization hosted an Agitos Foundation funded International Sports Federation for Persons with Intellectual Disability (INAS) workshop that sought to increase participation of African countries in intellectual disability sports on the international level.
+In May 2014, the organization hosted an Agitos Foundation funded INAS workshop that sought to increase participation of African countries in intellectual disability sports on the international level.
 Among the people presenting was New Zealand professor Jan Burns.
 The workshop provided an overview of INAS governed sports and INAS hosted competitions.
 Forty people from several countries including Cameroon, Gabon, Central African Republic and Chad participated in the workshop, representing INAS members, Special Olympicsmembers, national sports federations and National Paralympic Committees.
 In April and May 2016, the organization hosted the 2016 INAS African Open International Futsal Tournament.